May is mental health awareness month, so in honor of it, we are dedicating this blog to self-care tips to slow down time and feel better mentally!

 Change Your Daily Habits

 Unfortunately, sleep disorders are fairly common in older adults.
 You might have trouble falling asleep, or you might wake up frequently throughout the night.
 Not getting enough sleep is more than just an annoyance.
 It can lead to serious health complications and can increase your risk of developing depression.
+Prioritizing sleep is a foundational self-care strategy that can enhance your overall well-being.
 Talking to your doctor about any sleep problems you’re having is a good place to start.
 But, you can also change some of your sleeping habits, including:

 In addition to keeping you mentally and physically healthy, getting enough rest can also boost your energy and give you what you need to stay physically active each day.
 Exercise is a natural way to improve your mood, and a necessity to prevent some early signs of aging.
-Aim for at least 150 minutes each week of moderate to intense aerobic activity, and find physical activities you enjoy so you’ll stick with it.
+Aim for at least 150 minutes each week of moderate to intense aerobic activity as part of your regular exercise routine, which benefits both your physical and mental health.
+Make it a goal to exercise regularly as part of your self-care routine to support overall wellbeing.
+Engaging in self-care practices like regular exercise and prioritizing sleep can also help reduce anxiety and improve your mental health.

 Evaluate Your Surroundings